 But most importantly, I had the internet.
-And I was in a small art community kinda-sorta made as a splinter group of a fan site for a semi-obscure video game.
+And I was in a small art community kinda-sorta made as a splinter group of a fan site for a video game that never sold well in the US.
 I picked up a few tricks, learned a few of the finer points of beginner-level art, mashed them all together into a weird style, and put samples of it up for the community to peruse.
 They were mostly ignored, but a few of my friends took note and happily discussed my characters with me at length.
 And they asked questions.
 They asked lots of questions.
 And I answered them.
 I had to answer them, even if I didn't know all the answers beforehand.